os-js/manual.os-js.org/src/v3/tutorial/window/README.md

 # Window Tutorial

+This tutorial shows you how to create and interact with Windows.

 Windows are floating containers that you can use to render any content.
 See [GUI](../gui/README.md) tutorial on how to design content using OS.js GUI libraries.

 ![Example](example.png)